unahouExosite/docs/portals/README.md

 ##### Request

 * The request body is a [group object](#group-object).
 Currently, only the following keys are supported:
-    * `"name"` - group name (optional)
+    * `"name"` - group name, optional.
-    If you send keys besides these, it will do nothing.
+    If any keys beside these are sent, they will be ignored.

 * Requires authentication.

 ##### Response

-* `201 Created`: Returned along with a body containing a [group object](#group-object) if the group is created successfully.
+* `201 Created`: Returned along with a body containing a [group object](#group-object) if the group was created successfully.
-* `403 Forbidden`: Returned if the caller user is not authenticated.
+* `403 Forbidden`: Returned if the caller is not authenticated.
 * `404 Not Found`: Returned if the directory of field is invalid.
 * `409 Conflict`: Returned if the group name exists already.